Executive Profiles

 Mike graduated from Central Michigan University (B.A.) and Michigan State University College of Law (J.D., magna cum laude).

-Alicia Powell – VP Asset Management
+Michael Schilling – VP Asset Management